ab4575-hash/GitHub_R_Intro/README.md

 # Git_R_Intro
-Practice with R and Github based on BIS 15L material.
+This practice material with R and GitHub, based on the BIS 15L material.
+Goal: To become more confident and familiar with R and GitHub.